 The Lisi laboratory utilizes solution NMR methods along with techniques in biochemistry, biophysics, and molecular biology to interrogate changes in protein structure and conformational motions that underlie function.
-We are especially focused on enzyme complexes, aiming to understand how biological events such as protein-protein interaction or the binding of allosteric effectors and drug-like molecules modulate functionally relevant protein motions, intra- and intermolecular signaling, and/or catalytic reactivity.
+We are especially focused on enzyme complexes, aiming to understand how biological events such as protein-protein interaction or the binding of allosteric effectors and drug-like molecules modulate functionally relevant protein dynamics, intra- and intermolecular signaling, and/or catalytic reactivity.
 There are several projects underway in the laboratory.

 We are particularly interested in determining the roles of two signaling proteins, macrophage migration inhibitory factor (MIF) and granulocyte-macrophage colony-stimulating factor (GM-CSF), in inflammatory responses connected to asthma, acute respiratory distress syndrome, and arthritis.
 Our investigations probe changes in the three-dimensional structures and multi-timescale conformational dynamics of these proteins, leveraging various biochemical stimuli (i.e. cellular redox conditions, mutations) to detect signatures of disease-related states.
 We aim for structural insight that will generate translational impact with potential for development of novel therapeutic approaches to inflammatory diseases.